77Han329/77Han329/README.md

 # Autoregressive Policy Optimization for Constrained Allocation Tasks

 ## Summary
-This repository contains the code and data for the paper "Autoregressive Policy Optimization for Constrained Allocation Tasks" submitted to NeurIPS24.
+This repository contains the code and data for the paper "Autoregressive Policy Optimization for Constrained Allocation Tasks" accepted at NeurIPS24.

 ## Table of Contents
 - [Introduction](#introduction)